zwang695/alexa-skills-list/skills/B01GAW00J2/README.md

 To use the What Is Cloud Computing skill, try saying...

-* *Alexa, ask Cloud Helper what is the definition of cloud computing?*
+* *Alexa, ask Cloud Helper what are the different AWS services?*

-* *Alexa, ask Cloud Helper what is the definition of lambda?*
+* *Alexa, ask Cloud Helper tell me more about compute*

-* *Alexa, ask Cloud Helper what is the definition of kinesis?*
+* *Alexa, ask Cloud Helper what is cloud computing*

-What is Cloud Computing is a skill designed to help you understand some key cloud computing terminology.
+What is Cloud Computing is a skill designed to help you understand some key cloud computing products and services offered by AWS.

 To use the skill, enable it.
 Then you can ask the following: